The GameDev Business Handbook

 How are you distributing The GameDev Business Handbook?

-We have three options available: digital, hardcover (which includes a copy of the digital edition), and Amazon Kindle.
+We have several options available: digital, hardcover (which includes a copy of the digital edition), Amazon Kindle and hardcover through Amazon (with Prime shipping).
 The digital edition is distributed via Gumroad.
-We are distributing via Amazon in Kindle format right now, with hardcovers coming to Amazon soon.
-Find out as soon as that listings are live by signing up for updates above.

 Is there a difference between the Gumroad Library digital version and the Kindle version?